XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 ```
-“Through the research of the disability in NYC, we have identified susceptible area to 'automation' which can indicate less previlaged area in our point of view.”
+“Through the research of the disability in NYC, we have identified susceptible area to 'automation'<br>
+which can indicate less previlaged area in our point of view.”
 ```

 ![Background research1](https://github.com/Gunyoung-Jang/XIM-GSAPP-Fa20/blob/main/src/images/Universal%20NYC_Disability%20Background%20Research%20(2).jpg)